 What Happens If You Get Sued by Rapid Finance

 Rapid Finance is also known to arbitrate.
-An arbitration is slightly different than a lawsuit as it is on a quicker time schedule.
+An arbitration is slightly different than a lawsuit as it moves on a quicker time schedule.
 Arbitration starts with an official communication, just as a lawsuit would, but is overseen by an arbitration administrator rather than a judge.

 - Negotiations: Many lawsuits settle before they go to court.
 You (or your attorney on your behalf) may negotiate with Rapid Finance with the goal of settling instead of going to trial.